What’s new on Netflix in September 2020 – all the shows and movies coming soon

 Body Fixers season 2 The second run of the Channel 4 reality show, originally broadcast in 2017, arrives on Netflix

+Bookmarks: Celebrating Black Voices season 1 Celebrities readers share children’s books by black authors

-Borgen All 3 series of the highly acclaimed Danish series are added in Netflix – ahead of a fourth season set to air in 2022
+Borgen All three series of the highly acclaimed Danish series are added in Netflix – ahead of a fourth season set to air in 2022

-Felipe Esparza: Bad Decisions / Malas Decisiones Mexican comedian Felipe Esparza performs a bilingual comedy special

-Keeping Up with the Kardashians More episodes of the world’s most famous reality show

 The Boss Baby: Get That Baby!
 Netflix’s latest interactive programme sees users play as the popular animated character to land one of 16 jobs as Baby Corp